 - Semiconductor foundries

-Associate Director, Industrial Semiconductors
+Associate Director and Principal Analyst, Industrial Semiconductors

 Robbie Galoso specializes in market research with years of experience in primary and secondary research projects involving companies in the electronics industry.
 At IHS, Robbie manages the overall data quality of its semiconductor market share databases and its timely delivery to clients.